 The climate is typically alpine.
 Average temperatures are low, there are great fluctuations in weather daily and over the course of the year, and significant precipitation.

 Differences in altitude and aspect encourage highly diverse vegetation.
-Included among the plant life are subalpine, alpine, and nival flora (Gensac 1974a).
-This reserve is considered particularly rich as regards plant life, and it contains many plant species rarely encountered in France (Gensac 1974b).
+Included among the plant life are mediterranean, subalpine, alpine, and nival flora.
+It is considered particularly rich as regards plant life, and it contains many plant species rarely encountered in France.

 The fauna includes many species emblematic of the Alps such as the chamois whose latine name is Rupicapra rupicapra, or the Ibex, known scientifically as Ibex ibex.
 Other species which are predators of the alpine marmot are found here as well: including the red fox, Vulpes vulpes, and the golden eagle, Aquila chrysaetos.
-Although sheep no longer graze within the reserve, cattle continue to graze in the lower part of the valley.
+Cattle and sheeps continue to graze on the slopes.

 Marmots occupy the valley from the lowest elevation to over 3000 m up on south-facing slopes.
-The population of this valley is not an isolated population, but is probably part of a wider community including the lower slopes of the reserve and adjacent valleys to the South, East and North.
+The population of this valley is not an isolated population, but is probably part of a wider community including the lower slopes and adjacent valleys to the South, East and North.

-The study area is located in the western part of La Grande Sassière reserve at an altitude of 2350 m and covers about 40 acres around the chalet of Santel.
+At an altitude of 2350 m, it covered about 40 acres around the chalet of Santel.
 It is traversed by four streams: two streams, one flowing from east to west and the other from north to south, divide the study area, two other streams, flowing from north to south, serve as boundaries to the study area.

-The map of the marmots’ territories and the composition of their family groups are accurately known and updated continuously.
-The population seems to have reached saturation level in this area.
+The map of the marmots’ territories and the composition of their family groups were accurately known and updated continuously.
+The population seemed to have reached saturation level in this area.
 Only three new territories were created by splitting existing territories between 1990 and 2005.